ole-luk-oie/primes-addon/README.md

 </details>

 <details>
-<summary><strong>Ship, don't architect.</strong></summary>
+<summary><strong>Ship, don't architect</strong></summary>

 These are often one-shot projects.
-Perfect code, ideal project structure - all that just burns time for nothing.
+Perfect code, ideal project structure - all that just burns time mostly for nothing.
 Unless learning is the goal.
 </details>